CandiceRogers/CandiceRogers.github.io/README.md

 ## Design Philosophy and Implementation

 I made deliberate design choices to balance innovation with the project's educational roots.
-While completely rebuilding the application's infrastructure, I maintained a visual style that connected to the original project—preserving its simplistic, utilitarian aesthetic rather than creating a graphically unrelated game:
+While completely rebuilding the application's infrastructure, I maintained a visual style that connected to the original project, preserving its simplistic, utilitarian aesthetic rather than creating a graphically unrelated game:

 ![The refactored Treasure Hunt Game maze compared to original](/assets/images/comparison.png)